albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 For simplicity, server as soon as it started, launch the detection algorithm on every dataset provided; then, save the detections in a local variable.

-Server provides to clients a limited number of detections, indicated at the startup in the command line by user.
+Server provides to clients a limited number of detections, indicated at the startup via command line by user.
 We made this decision in way to provide detections of every dataset in a reduced time. <br/>
 *If none parameter is provided, the default number of message for every dataset is 10.*

-For example: `$ python3 server.py 5` --> will send 15 packet in total to the client (5 detection for each dataset)
+For example: `$ python3 server.py 5` --> will send 15 packets in total to the client (5 detection for each dataset)

 ![DifferentDatasets](images/differentDataset.png)
 _Fig2: Entire system running_